Erie SeaWolves at Portland Sea Dogs - Game Notes

 - The SeaWolves enjoyed their best month of July (20-6) since 1997 when they went 22-7

-- Tonight is the fifth of six meetings between Erie and Portland (June 17-19 at UPMC Park & August 6-8 at Hadlock Field)
+- Today is the final of six meetings between Erie and Portland (June 17-19 at UPMC Park & August 6-8 at Hadlock Field)

-- The SeaWolves +87 run differential is first in the EL (+65 in second half) and Portland -14 is eighth (+15 in second half)
+- The SeaWolves +93 run differential is first in the EL (+71 in second half) and Portland -20 is 10th (+9 in second half)

-- Erie leads the Eastern League with a .248 batting average while Portland is tied for eighth .238
+- Erie leads the Eastern League with a .251 batting average while Portland is tied for ninth .238

-- Erie has struck out 878 times (fourth-fewest in the EL) while Portland has gone down on strikes 1018 times (second-most)
+- Erie has struck out 907 times (fifth-fewest in the EL) while Portland has gone down on strikes 1041 times (most)

-- The SeaWolves pitching staff is tops in team ERA (3.25) while the Sea Dogs staff ranks eighth (3.73)
+- The SeaWolves pitching staff is tops in team ERA (3.26) while the Sea Dogs staff ranks 11th (3.78)

 - Erie pitching has held opponents to a .229 batting average which best in the league

-- Erie's defense is second in fielding percentage (.982) while Portland is tied for sixth in the league (.979)
+- Erie's defense is tied for first in fielding percentage (.983) while Portland is tied for fourth in the league (.980)

 • Discuss this story on the Eastern League message board...